Leipzig-Corpora-Collection/NoSketch-Engine-Docker/README.md

 ### 1. Get the Docker image

-- Build your own image yourself (the process can take 5 minutes or so): `make build IMAGE_NAME=myimage`– be sure to name your image using the `IMAGE_NAME` parameter
+- Build your own image yourself (the process can take 5 minutes or so): `make build IMAGE_NAME=myimage:latest`– be sure to name your image using the `IMAGE_NAME` parameter

 ### 2. Compile your corpus